Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 These are substantial contributions.

-The article's limits are equally important:
+The article does not establish the stronger claims that:

-- that alphabetic signed writing is superior to SignWriting
+- that alphabetic signed writing should be preferred to SignWriting
-- that "iconographic" signed writing systems are structurally inferior
+- that the "iconographic" label is enough to evaluate the structural adequacy of signed writing systems
 - that compatibility with English literacy should govern the design of signed writing
 - that visually organized signed writing systems are best understood through analogy with logography alone